meltwater/streaming-relational-database/README.md

 $ curl -XPOST http://localhost:3000/webhooks -H 'Content-Type: application/json' -d @./sample/sample-payload.json
 ```

 You should now have a new (editorial) search result in your database.
 To inspect your data, use an appropriate Microsoft SQL Server client, e.g. [sqlcmd][sqlcmd].
+If your application is running you can view your documents at [http://localhost:3000/documents](http://localhost:3000/documents).

 ### On initial startup